kzu/kzu.github.io/_posts/2024-08-17-dotnet-trx.md

 ---
 title: "Beautiful dotnet test summary reports"
-description: |
+tags: [dotnet, test, cli]
+---

 Running tests across multiple projects in a solution doesn't have to look like the 90s in today's console.
 Now you can use a simple dotnet global tool to get an intuitive glimpse at what happened with that last test run that resulted in gazillion lines of text :)

-tags: [dotnet, test, cli]
----

 **TL;DR;**: